East Ayrshire Council Early Years

 We produced an LZCGT Feasibility Study, which recommended that gas-boilers and PV could be replaced with an air source heat pump as part of an improved space and water heating strategy.

-Our alternative strategy, which has been adopted, produces less CO2 emissions (which will reduce further as the grid continues to decarbonise) whilst offering a considerable improvement in running costs and efficiency, as illustrated below.
+Our alternative strategy, which has been adopted, produces less CO2 emissions (which will reduce further as the grid continues to decarbonise) whilst offering a considerable improvement in running costs and efficiency.